 Beyond the non-profit and academic arenas, Obenewa has extensive experience in the private sector and development attained during her time as a Senior Consultant with GoodWorks International; and through her tenure at the African Presidential Archives & Research Center, an institution dedicated to chronicling democratic transitions in Africa.

 In 2018 she founded Obenewa Amponsah & Associates, a training and development organization that supports personal, professional, and social change.

-Obenewa is a Senior Fellow with the Atlantic Institute at Oxford University, an alumna of the Atlantic Fellowship for Racial Equity, and a MasterCard Foundation Baobab Mentor.
-She also serves on the Advisory Boards of the US Chapter of the African Women’s Development Fund and the Moremi Institute—an African Women’s Leadership Development Initiative.
-She is a member of Coaches and Mentors South Africa; and a member of the International Coaching Federation.
+Obenewa is a Senior Fellow with the Atlantic Institute at Oxford University and an alumna of the Atlantic Fellowship for Racial Equity.
+She also serves on the boards of the US Chapter of the African Women’s Development Fund and the Nelson Mandela Children's Fund.
+She is a member of the International Coaching Federation.

 Of Ghanaian descent, Obenewa was born and raised in the Baltimore-Washington DC area.
 She holds an undergraduate degree from Boston University and a master’s degree from the University of the Witwatersrand, where she is currently pursuing her doctorate in African Literature.
 Obenewa’s research focuses on the intellectual histories and activism of Black women.